-Before the 20th Century, wristwatches were worn only by women.
-They were considered a feminine accessory, worn on the wrist as ornamentation.
+Before the 20th Century, only women wore wristwatches.
+Society saw them as feminine accessories, worn on the wrist as ornamentation.

-Historians say that the idea of strapping little clocks to soldier’s wrists probably was conceived during the Boer War.
-But most commentators agree that World War I secured the wristwatch’s place both in military history and as a classic piece of men's jewelry.
+Historians say that the idea of strapping little clocks to soldiers' wrists began during the Boer War.
+But most commentators agree that World War I secured the wristwatch as a classic piece of men's jewelry.

-Around the time of Napoleon’s defeat at the Battle Of Waterloo, a Prussian officer named Gebhard Leberecht von Blucher Furst von Wahlstatt noticed that his men were struggling with their combat boots.
+During the Napoleonic War, Prussian officer Gebhard Leberecht von Blucher Furst von Wahlstatt noticed his men struggling with their boots.

-He commissioned a redesign of the standard issue combat boot to a simpler shoe so his troops could get ready for action quicker.
-The resulting half boot had two leather flaps below the ankles that could be laced together.
+He commissioned a redesign of the standard-issue combat boot.
+Developing a more straightforward shoe so his troops could get ready for action quicker.
+The resulting half boot had two leather flaps below the ankles that could lace together.

-The flaps didn't meet at the bottom and each had opposing shoelace eyelets.
-The design resulted in a wider opening for the soldier's foot and made them more comfortable because the laces between the flaps could be tightened or loosened as needed.
+The flaps didn't meet at the bottom, and each had opposing shoelace eyelets.
+The design resulted in a wider opening for the soldier's feet and made them more comfortable.

 The two leather flaps allowed for speedy battle prep and could be easily adjusted on the go, making life easier on all of his troops.

-The troops led by the innovative Mr. Blucher played a significant role in the defeat of Napolean's army at the Battle of Waterloo.
+Mr. Blucher and his men played a significant role in the defeat of Napolean's Army at the Battle of Waterloo.

-Chinos are versatile pants that have evolved from colonial military uniform to preppy classic pants.
+Chinos are versatile pants that have evolved from colonial military uniforms to classic preppy pants.